CristianVoicemod/challenge-voicemod/README.md

 The first thing a user sees when (s)he enters [the Voicemod homepage](https://www.voicemod.net/) from the computers' browser is a big button that says 'GET VOICEMOD FREE'.
 When it is clicked, what I called [the Account page](https://account.voicemod.net/) is loaded.
 From there, the user can create an account in different ways.
-After that (s)he will be redirected to what I called [the Download page](https://account.voicemod.net/?t=1620998025#/account-activated-success/) and the Voicemod download will start.
+After that, (s)he will be redirected to what I called [the Download page](https://account.voicemod.net/?t=1620998025#/account-activated-success/) and the Voicemod download will start.